se-edu/learningresources/contents/javascript/staticTypingWithTypescript.md

 }
 ```

-TypeScript has the ability to perform **type inference**, where the compiler infers the types of your variables or functions automatically.
+It isn't always necessary to add type annotations because TypeScript performs **type inference**, where the compiler infers the types of your variables or functions automatically.
 This helps to cut down on excess verbosity in your code.
 In this next example, `myBoolean` is inferred as a `boolean` variable, so reassigning it to any `boolean` value is allowed:
 ```typescript
 let myBoolean = true;